-Through the assessing process, barriers to learning and/or the need for further provision may be highlighted.
-The majority of pupils will be fully supported and challenged by Quality First Teaching and class teacher targeted interventions as part of whole class teaching.
-These are recorded on the termly class provision map.
+Through the assessment, screening and referral processes the need for further provision may be highlighted which will take into consideration individual assessment needs and potential, coupled with realistic expectations of progress and the anticipated outcomes.
+The majority of pupils will be fully supported and challenged by Quality First Teaching, Reasonable Classroom Adjustments, and class teacher targeted interventions as part of whole class teaching.
+These are recorded on the class provision map.

-Termly provision maps are a dynamic document, which evidence how the school is strategically targeting support for pupils in each year group.
-Where required, pupils on the SEND Register or monitor list, Medical and Welfare monitor list, MAT monitor list, or any pupil achieving below age expected standards, have clearly identified targets from the information gathered.
+Termly class provision maps are dynamic documents, which evidence how the school is strategically targeting support for pupils in each year group.
+Where required, pupils on the SEND Register or monitor list, Medical and Welfare monitor list, MATS monitor list, or any pupil achieving below their potential/age expected standards, have clearly identified targets from the information gathered.
 The Provision Map identifies SMART targets for a pupil/ group of pupils and the additional Targeted Intervention that will be put in place beyond Quality First Teaching.
 The effectiveness of this provision in ensuring that pupils achieve their targets and make good progress is reviewed each term as part of the assessment cycle.